What is the best battery for a boat?

 What does that mean for boaters?
 It means when your boat is bouncing across waves or riding on a trailer and bouncing over railroad tracks and potholes, that they won't spill acid all over the inside of your boat.
 OPTIMA BLUETOP batteries also have dual terminals- traditional automotive-style SAE posts, as well as threaded terminals for connections typically found in boats and RVs, which makes hooking up and disconnecting your battery a snap.

 BLUETOP OPTIMA batteries also come in two types.
 For boaters who just need a good starting battery to get their engine running, our 34M BLUETOP will provide 1000 Marine Cranking Amps.
-Boaters who might have some significant electrical accessories, like trolling motors, bilge pumps and large stereo systems, have their choice between three different sizes of BLUETOP OPTIMA batteries, that offer plenty of cranking amps, as well as reserve capacity and the ability to be deep-cycled over and over again.
+Boaters who might have some significant electrical accessories, like trolling motors, bilge pumps and large stereo systems, have their choice between three different sizes of BLUETOP OPTIMA batteries, that offer plenty of cranking amps, as well as reserve capacity and the ability to be deep cycled over and over again.

 OPTIMA's unique six-pack design also has many features that benefit boaters.
 Our battery cells are connected by robust cast straps, as opposed to the tombstone welds typically found in flat-plate designs.
 These cast straps offer a more solid connection to the individual cells, which allows them to deliver power faster and accept charge current faster.
 Our cells are also mechanically inserted under pressure and only have about 30 internal components, as opposed to more than 120 parts found inside a typical flat-plate battery.
-Fewer parts means fewer potential points of failure.
+Fewer parts mean fewer potential points of failure.

 Whatever battery you choose for your boat, know that AGM batteries in general and OPTIMA batteries specifically are not only far more resistant to damage from vibration, but they can also last longer and perform better than traditional flooded lead-acid batteries.
-They are also more resilient in situations where they might be deeply-discharged, but keeping any battery fully-charged will maximize performance and lifespan.
+They are also more resilient in situations where they might be deeply discharged, but keeping any battery fully charged will maximize performance and lifespan.